-Recently our researchers revealed a new way that attackers can bypass Microsoft’s User Access Control (UAC) mechanisms.The UAC is placed as a mitigation feature against malware that runs with Administrator privilege.
+Recently enSilo researchers, as part of our ongoing quest for endpoint protection, revealed a new way that attackers can bypass Microsoft’s User Access Control (UAC) mechanisms.The UAC is placed as a mitigation feature against malware that runs with Administrator privilege.
 Our research reveals that such a bypass is not only possible, but is also relatively easy for an attacker to carry out.

 What is our research finding?

 Our research shows that using a simple and seemingly harmless command an attacker can extract information, plant malicious code inside legitimate processes and bypass the UAC mechanism to gain a high integrity level and eventually take control over the entire system without the victim noticing it.